thunderrabbit/robnugen-journal-entries/2019/12/30late-on-penultimate-night-of-the-decade.md

 Right now I am at the stage of too tired to write consistently and yet I keep wanting to finish the entry in my head.

-I am likely to install Monica, available from monicahq.com because I keep thinking I want a way to recall who I have invited to my workshops this coming year.
+I am likely to install Monica, available from https://monicahq.com because I keep thinking I want a way to recall who I have invited to my workshops this coming year.

+Oh, so far, so good with https://complice.co; I have been using it for about a week now, I guess.